 In order for an air conditioner to cool the air it must circulate refrigerant (commonly called “freon”) using a pump so these pressure differences can happen.

 Air conditioners in your home (both window mounted and central AC systems) contain a series of hoses for circulating refrigerant.
 The compressor pumps the refrigerant, under pressure, which cools the air indoors by removing heat as a fan blows through it.
-The heat removed from air indoors is forced outside as it works.
+The heat removed from the air indoors is forced outside as it works.

 Both at home and in your car this takes a lot of energy as the compressor requires a lot of force to turn the pistons it inside it.